-Human Geography is a new Master’s program that starts in September 2017.
-It stems from the former Economic Geography and Urban Geography programs.
-You can specialize in one of the two fields by choosing a track:
+Human Geography is a new Master’s programme that starts in September 2017.
+It stems from the former Economic Geography and Urban Geography programmes.
+You can specialise in one of the two fields by choosing a track:

 Cities and Urban Regions: Opportunities and Concerns

 Urban regions are bubbling, dynamic places where people get together and generate new ideas.
 They are breeding grounds for innovation and economic growth.
 Many people still move to the city, chasing their dreams: for a challenging career, a pleasant living environment, all the amenities within easy reach.
 And besides the local residents, large numbers of tourists visit the city seeking an entertaining stay.

 The continuous urban growth in an increasingly global economy has both winners and losers.
 On the one hand, there are start-ups that expand to become large companies.
 While on the other hand, there are traditional companies that succumb to global competition.
 How can we explain success and failure?

 Urban growth also leads to a great diversity of people and lifestyles, which ensure thriving communities.
 Yet there are also places where spatial and social inequalities reveal themselves between communities.
 This results in unpleasant living environments and neighbourhoods in decline.
 How do you breathe new life into those communities?

 In the Human Geography Master's programme, you learn how urban and economic issues are interwoven.
 As a student of the Human Geography Master’s, you will study the city and its economic developments from various academic perspectives and thematic angles, with an interdisciplinary approach.